billmoritz/terraform-enterprise-modules/aws-standard/README.md

 These variables can be populated, but they have defaults that can also be used.

 * `manage_bucket`: Indicate if this terraform state should create and own the bucket.
 Set this to false if you are reusing an existing bucket.
+* `manage_external`: Indicate if this terraform state should create external security group rules.
+Set this to false if you would like to write your own rules.
 * `kms_key_id`: Specify the ARN for a KMS key to use rather than having one created automatically.
 * `db_username` Username that will be used to access RDS.
 Default: `atlas`